seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 chart-and-catalyst reads only — no beta and no liquidation math exists for them, and that limitation is stated nowhere, because the answer never claims otherwise.

+**A side here is produced by the candidate's OWN DAY, because an outside-list candidate has no structural row and the coin-regime read of §2 cannot be executed on it.** The payload's `x` carries the last price, the 24-hour high, low and change for every perpetual, so two objects exist for every row without a `cd`: where the price sits inside its own day, and the sign of that day against the list median. **Strength that has given part of the move back is a long; extension sitting on the day's high against a falling list is a short** — the same anti-chase logic §7 item 4 already applies to the list, executed on the only window an outside-list coin has.
+The market regime word does not gate this section: measured on the answer the owner holds up as the format he wants, the regime read `ДИАПАЗОН` and five candidates were published under it, each with one clause naming what the project actually does. **That clause is mandatory** — a ticker with a price is a row the Boss cannot judge, and the description is the only thing here that is not arithmetic.

-**A side here is produced by the CATALYST, because an outside-list candidate has no structural row and the coin-regime read of §2 cannot be executed on it.** `cd` covers the list and nothing else (§5), so the function that decides a side on a list coin has no input here; a screen that must nevertheless produce a side would have to invent one from the price move, which is «it moved the most» wearing a direction. **The dated event is therefore
+**A dated catalyst strengthens a candidate and is not required to produce one.** `cd` covers the list and nothing else (§5), so the function that decides a side on a list coin has no input here; a screen that must nevertheless produce a side would have to invent one from the price move, which is «it moved the most» wearing a direction. **The dated event is therefore